japila-books/apache-spark-internals/docs/Broadcast.md

 .Broadcasting a value to executors image::sparkcontext-broadcast-executors.png[align="center"]

-To use a broadcast value in a Spark transformation you have to create it first using xref:ROOT:SparkContext.adoc#broadcast[SparkContext.broadcast] and then use `value` method to access the shared value.
+To use a broadcast value in a Spark transformation you have to create it first using ROOT:SparkContext.md#broadcast[SparkContext.broadcast] and then use `value` method to access the shared value.
 Learn it in <<introductory-example, Introductory Example>> section.

-The Broadcast feature in Spark uses SparkContext to create broadcast values and xref:core:BroadcastManager.adoc[] and xref:core:ContextCleaner.adoc[ContextCleaner] to manage their lifecycle.
+The Broadcast feature in Spark uses SparkContext to create broadcast values and core:BroadcastManager.md[] and core:ContextCleaner.md[ContextCleaner] to manage their lifecycle.

 .SparkContext to broadcast using BroadcastManager and ContextCleaner image::sparkcontext-broadcastmanager-contextcleaner.png[align="center"]

 TIP: Not only can Spark developers use broadcast variables for efficient data distribution, but Spark itself uses them quite often.
-A very notable use case is when xref:scheduler:DAGScheduler.adoc#submitMissingTasks[Spark distributes tasks to executors for their execution].
+A very notable use case is when scheduler:DAGScheduler.md#submitMissingTasks[Spark distributes tasks to executors for their execution].
 That _does_ change my perspective on the role of broadcast variables in Spark.

 The idea is to transfer values used in transformations from a driver to executors in a most effective way so they are copied once and used many times by tasks (rather than being copied every time a task is launched).